sprakash57/create-react-saga/testing.md

 You can run all your test cases using `npm test` command.
 Jest will print below message in your terminal.

 ```
- PASS  app/__tests__/actions.spec.js
+ PASS  src/__tests__/actions.spec.js
- PASS  app/__tests__/sagas.spec.js
+ PASS  src/__tests__/sagas.spec.js
 ```

 If you want to run test cases for a specific file you can do so by putting the file name at the end of the command.
-Eg:- `npm test dummy.spec.js`
+For instance `npm test dummy.spec.js`.

 2. `npm run test-cov`

 This will also run all the test cases plus it will give you a summary of test results in a tabular format.
 This will be available in your console.
 You can fine grain your coverage configuration as well.
 That means you can tell jest which files to consider for coverage report.
 Use the flag `--collectCoverageFrom=<glob>` inside your jest configuration.

 ```
-"collectCoverageFrom": ["app/**/*.{js, jsx}"],
+"collectCoverageFrom": ["src/**/*.{js, jsx}"],
 ```

 ### Filename extension

 Jest will run test cases for any file with extension `.test.js` or `.spec.js`.
-You can put all your test cases in the folder `__tests__` at any level inside `app` directory.
+You can put all your test cases in the folder `__tests__` at any level inside `src` directory.
 Or you can put test files with its component.
 Choice is up to you.